justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 Maximum Speedup     | deriv |  36.90%
 Minimum Speedup     | wc |  -2.07%

-Overall we achieve an average speedup of 10.74% with lazy sweeping.
-It is interesting that there is such a wide range of performance impacts across the whole benchmark suite.
-Most likely those benchmarks with the biggest speedups are those that are generating the most garbage.
-Alternatively, benchmarks such as `wc` are likely generating very little garbage.
-Case in point, `wc` spends most of its time running in a tight loop that performs few allocations.
-It is unfortunate that lazy sweeping slightly increases the runtime for some programs but the overall performance improvement more than compensates.
+Overall we achieve an average speedup of 10.74% with lazy sweeping, though there is a wide range of performance impacts across the whole benchmark suite.

+Those benchmarks with the biggest speedups are likely those that are generating the most garbage.
+For example `ack` frequently invokes GC and most of the heap is freed during each GC cycle - this benchmark benefits greatly from lazy sweeping.
+Alternatively `wc` - which did not realize a speedup - spends most of its time running in a tight loop, invokes GC infrequently, and after a GC cycle there are many live objects left on the heap.

 # Conclusion

 By all accounts lazy sweeping is a great win for Cyclone and has exceeded performance expectations.
+It is unfortunate that lazy sweeping slightly increases the runtime for some programs but the overall performance improvement more than compensates.

+TODO: how much time?
+Began work in early March, planning to release in August

 Though it took some time to integrate lazy sweeping and then re-stabilize the GC code, this opens the possibility to experiment with other larger-scale GC optimizations.

 # References